 threepences resumed in 1938 bearing a left-facing portrait of George VI on an obverse

-designed by Thomas Hugh Paget.
+designed by Thomas Humphrey Paget.
 As part of the general redesign of Australian coinage

 a new reverse depicting wheat stalks was introduced.
 This design by George Kruger

 Gray reflected the significance of agriculture in general and of wheat farming in

 George VI had two daughters, Elizabeth and Margaret and in 1953 Elizabeth became

 queen.
 The obverse design for subsequent threepences was by Mary Gillick and depicted

 Elizabeth II facing to the right and continued in use until the cessation of minting